geoffreyvanwyk/geoffreyvanwyk.dev/content/pages/about.md

 ## About Me

-I am a computer programmer working remotely from a small town in the [Northern Cape][nc] province of South Africa.
-My primary programming language has been [PHP][php].
-For the last number of years I have been working mostly on [Moodle][m], deploying it, modifying it, creating custom plugins for our clients, modifying existing plugins, site administration and troubleshooting.
-Even though I am not with my former employer anymore where I worked on Moodle, I continue to work on it in terms of [Ansible][a] roles for setting it up, software services, working on plugins and participating in the community chat rooms and forums, taking courses on [Moodle Academy][ma] to stay up-to-date.
+I am a computer programmer working remotely from a small town in the [Northern Cape][nc]{: target=blank } province of South Africa.

+My primary programming language has been [PHP][php]{: target=blank }.
+For the last number of years I have been working mostly on [Moodle][m]{: target=blank }, deploying it, modifying it, creating custom plugins for our clients, modifying existing plugins, site administration and troubleshooting.
+Even though I am not with my former employer anymore where I worked on Moodle, I continue to work on it in terms of [Ansible][a]{: target=blank } roles for setting it up, software services, working on plugins and participating in the community chat rooms and forums, taking courses on [Moodle Academy][ma]{: target=blank } to stay up-to-date.

 Besides the secondary programming languages that are obligatory for a web developer (JavaScript, HTML, CSS, Bash, SQL), I also enjoy learning other languages like Racket, Clojure, Haskell, Elixir, etc.

-I had fun writing web scrapers in [Python][py] and have decided to make it my primary language moving forward because, besides the fact that I like the language philosophy and syntax, there are many libraries available for it for all types of programming.
+I had fun writing web scrapers in [Python][py]{: target=blank } and have decided to make it my primary language moving forward because, besides the fact that I like the language philosophy and syntax, there are many libraries available for it for all types of programming.

-When I am not programming, I play the saxophone, play [chess][c] online, or learn other human languages like Latin on [Duolingo][duo] and from books.
+When I am not programming, I play the saxophone, play [chess][c]{: target=blank } online, or learn other human languages like Latin on [Duolingo][duo]{: target=blank } and from books.

 ---